n8henrie/n8henrie.github.io/_posts/2015-12-28-control-an-rf-outlet-with-siri-via-homebridge.md

 > rcswitch.send(12345, 24)
 ```

-After installing, you’ll need to edit the `config.json`, and once again you can start out with my sample:
+After installing, you'll need to edit the `config.json`, and once again you can start out with my sample:

 ```shell_session
 sudo rm -rf /etc/homebridge/persist